Reform Alliance (United States): 2019–2021

-Jessica Jackson serves as the organization's Chief Advocacy Officer.
+Jessica Jackson serves as the organization's current Chief Executive Officer.
 In September 2020, California passed Assembly Bill 1950, which marked the first passage of REFORM-sponsored legislation.
-In 2021, Robert Rooks replaced Van Jones as CEO, and Van Jones took a position on the organization's Board of Directors.
+In 2021, Robert Rooks replaced Van Jones as the CEO, and Van Jones took a position on the organization's Board of Directors.

+As of August 2024 Jessica Jackson was named Chief Executive Officer and the organization has announced a new Executive Leadership Team.

 Work

 REFORM Alliance focuses on passing legislation to reform the probation and parole laws in the United States.
 The organization works alongside other criminal justice groups such as Cut50 and the American Conservative Union.

 REFORM has helped to pass legislation in California, Michigan, Louisiana, and Virginia.
 REFORM has worked with numerous celebrities and executives, including Kim Kardashian, Madonna, and Jack Dorsey.

 During the COVID-19 pandemic, REFORM helped distribute 12.5 million masks and personal protective equipment to prisons across the United States for incarcerated persons as well as correctional officers.
 In May 2020, Jack Dorsey donated $10 million to REFORM to help provide personal protective equipment to incarcerated persons.

-In September 2020, the first REFORM Alliance-supported legislation passed when California Governor Gavin Newsom signed Assembly Bill 1950 into law.
+In September 2020, the first REFORM Alliance-supported legislation passed, when California Governor Gavin Newsom signed Assembly Bill 1950 into law.

 California

 In California, REFORM Alliance works closely with the American Conservative Union, Californians for Safety and Justice, Cut50, and Dream Corps.
 REFORM helped to pass AB 1950, AB 3234, and SB 118.
 AB 1950 was REFORM Alliance's first major "legislative victory", which REFORM worked on alongside Assemblywoman Sydney Kamlager-Dove.

-AB 1950 is designed to lower recidivism rates by shortening probation terms across California, and reduced probationary periods from three years to one for misdemeanors and five years to two for most felonies.
-The legislation is expected to decrease California's probation population by thirty-three percent and is considered one of the most transformative probation reform laws in the country.
+AB 1950 is designed to lower recidivism rates by shortening probation terms across California.
+It reduced probationary periods from three years to one for misdemeanors, and from five years to two for most felonies.
+The legislation is expected to decrease California's probation population by thirty-three percent, and in 2020 was considered one of the most transformative probation reform laws in the country.

 Michigan

 Michigan had the sixth-highest rate of probation supervision, leading REFORM to support legislation in the state.
-REFORM worked to pass SB 1048, SB 1050, and SB 1051, bipartisan probation reform laws, through the Michigan State Legislature which passed on January 4, 2021.
-The laws reduced adult felony probation sentences in Michigan from five years to three years and prevented endless extensions on misdemeanor and felony probation terms.
-Additionally, the laws limit jail sanctions for technical probation violations and require parole supervision terms to be tailored to a person's individualized risks and needs.
-The laws are expected to lower Michigan's caseload by 8.4 percent.
+REFORM worked to pass SB 1048, SB 1050, and SB 1051, bipartisan probation reform laws, through the Michigan State Legislature, which passed on January 4, 2021.
+The laws reduced adult felony probation sentences in Michigan from five years to three years, and prevented endless extensions on misdemeanor and felony probation terms.

+The laws limit jail sanctions for technical probation violations, and require parole supervision terms to be tailored to a person's individualized risks and needs.
+In January 2021, the laws were expected to lower Michigan's caseload by 8.4 percent.